Puppo/hashnode-buckup/cledwdk6k04u45hnvb25sczsl.md

-# Why I love GitLens in my VsCode - Part 2
+# Why I love GitLens in my VsCode - Blame & Compare

 When you work with git, you want to get info about commits and who changed the codebase quickly.